MrAugu/simple-discordjs-dashboard/README.md

 # Discord Bot Dashboard
 - ~~Is a very simple, no-css bot dashboard.~~
-- It has a lightweight design made with Bootsrap to be pleasant to the eye, the old design cand be found in the `no-style` branch of the repository, if you are curious check that out.
+- It has a lightweight design made with Bootsrap to be pleasant to the eye, the old design can be found in the `no-style` branch of the repository, if you are curious check that out but is still very simple!
 - Made with Express, MongoDB, Discord.JS.

 ## Discord Server